rdgoodman/MICPSO/ReadMe.txt

 More Urgent:

-> Need to implement constraints on IPSO so particles stay in search space - Done?
-MT - remember to ask Rollie about this, because changing this made IPSO worse in large problems (real bad, like -103 bad final fitness, although it does sometimes work well).
-I think it is because it is violating the constraints?
-Is this ok/expected?
-Do I need to make changes here?
-This did not seem to happen as frequently before I snapped position to largest/smallest values.
-Make sure I am doing this correctly.
-OR, am I printing out the wrong thing?
-Is it that easy?

 Less Urgent:

 > Should build in a way to track the fitness at any given iteration so we can look at fitness trends